ulfalizer/nesalizer/README.md

 one core on my two-year-old 2600K Core i7, but there's still room for improvement.

-Still lacks a GUI and save states, so not worth using yet from a user's perspective.
+Still lacks a GUI and proper save states, so not worth using yet from a user's perspective.
 Will include some cool unique features later on. :)

 ## Building ##